 flight which is the emergency energy system evolution designed for us

 and is intended to be used when your survival is on the line.

 It tells the body to produce the stress hormones cortisol, adrenaline

 So far, so good.
 Totally okay in an emergency.
 You fight or run or take action in some way.
 When the threat has passed the body returns to normal.
 But, repeated or long term activation comes at a cost that includes a compromised immune system as well as digestion, increased blood pressure and actually accelerates aging.

 It’s a very poor way to get consistent and high quality energy because of the hormonal disruption and can put your health at risk over time.

 It’s the exact opposite of Panax Ginseng which actually works to reduce the activation of stress hormones while still giving you an energy boost amongst its many other benefits.
-Panax Ginseng supports and builds health.
+As you can see, the benefits of Panax Ginseng supports and builds health in multiple ways.
 It doesn’t break it down.